nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <ins>Step 1:</ins>

 User has a list of students and lessons presented in their TuitiONE application.
-The user has one has a `Lesson` with the lessoncode Math-P2-Wed-1800 and `grade` P2 that they would like to enroll a `Student` named Alice of `grade` P2 into.
+The user has a `Lesson` with the lessoncode Math-P2-Wed-1800 and `grade` P2 that they would like to enroll a `Student` named Alice of `grade` P2 into.
 The object state diagram is as such: